Toshiba Aurex System 10: Still Playing After All Those Years

 We quietly packed up our belongings, including our still-damp clothes, as the lack of breeze from the bayfront and the fact that it had been mostly overcast for the remainder of the afternoon after the boat trip didn’t help the somber mood.

 A narrow tricycle with enough space for the 4 of us took us back to town for our ride back to Puerto Princesa.
-At the bus terminal, I looked for our luggage while they took off on foot in search of a pharmacy to get some anti-diarrheal tablets, electrolyte mix (Oresol), and bottled water to stabilize my bum stomach on the long trip back to PP.
+At the bus terminal, I took care of our luggage.
+At the same time, they walked off in search of a pharmacy to obtain some anti-diarrheal tablets, electrolyte mix (Oresol), and bottled water to stabilize my stomach on the long trip back to PP.

-For reasons unbeknownst to us, we were transferred to another van loaded with 2 other passengers just a few miles out of El Nido.
+For reasons unknown to us, we were transferred to another van loaded with two other passengers just a few miles outside of El Nido.
 The van was more comfortable, so we didn’t complain.
 The return trip was uneventful except for a lunch stop at an open-air restaurant that offered a nice view of the hillside and a glimpse of the waterfront further down.

 We all managed to doze off in the air-conditioned van along the way, possibly in anticipation of the activities ahead in PP, or perhaps because our bodies were still recuperating from the strenuous water activities of the previous day.
 Or maybe it was just another one of those sleepy, beginning-of-summer days in Palawan that’s perfect for a siesta?